Rajasi-Desai/Kloseted_Supply/docs/milestone3.md

 # Contribution

 ### Rajasi:
-I worked on the markdown file and connected the database to heroku.
+I worked on the markdown file and connected the database to Heroku by adding the config variables.

 ### Grace:

 ### Isi:
+I implemented the `Database` class and its methods, connecting to the server endpoints.

 ### Aryan: